jcybulsk/coding_problems/README.md

 # coding_problems
-Problems to practice coding (primarily in Python) - mostly from hackerrank.com
+Problems to practice coding (primarily in Python 2) - mostly from hackerrank.com